huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/walkthrough-writing-a-visualizer-in-csharp.md

 5. **Tamam**'a tıklayın.

-6. DebuggerSide.cs içinde aşağıdaki `using` yönergelere ekleyin:
+6. DebuggerSide. cs dosyasında aşağıdaki `using` yönergelere ekleyin:

    ```csharp
    using Microsoft.VisualStudio.DebuggerVisualizers;